 Once the interviews were completed and the articles approved by each interview subject, the Monte design team started working on the layout of the report; selecting colors appropriate for the year’s theme and adding in any design elements.
 This year’s report was broken into three sections: Alumni, Education, and Faculty, so pages for each topic were created, showcasing a photo relating to the topic, the circular design elements, and the content that aligns with each.

 Fun fact: Monte has created the ME-EM annual reports since 2006

 Each year, the center spread incorporates the enrollment and degrees for undergraduate and graduate studies within the Department.
 The Monte team scoured through the ME-EM’s photo collection from 2015 and 2016 to find a photo that featured faculty or student research being conducted within the Department.
 This year’s photo features Dr. Nina Mahmoudian, who was selected as the NAE Frontiers of Engineering for her work on marine robotics.
 Additional information about her research is also featured on the back cover of the report.

-Throughout the planning process, Monte was constantly brainstorming potential ideas for the cover that brought the simulation element of the theme front and center.
-Monte compiled their ideas and presented the options to the ME-EM Department, who decided to feature a student on the cover.
-The student is holding an axel bushing developed using the simulate, design, build, and test workflow.
+Many cover possibilities were discussed before the ME-EM Department decided to feature a student.
+Monte took test photos before photographing the final cover shot of a student holding an axel bushing that was developed using the simulate, design, build, and test workflow.
 The overlay on the photo shows the simulation created by the student of the part using Altair HyperMesh software.
 To make the theme even clearer, the circle elements from the pages of the report are incorporated into the cover design to show the process workflow in the curriculum.